Execution of pipelines¶

 ERR2248142 results/sra_downloads/compress/ERR2248142/ERR2248142.fastq.gz

-How to determine sample information (HTSinfer)?¶
+How to infer sample metadata?¶

 An independent Snakemake workflow workflow/rules/htsinfer.smk